 1. Best griddle temperature for pancakes

 For a griddle temperature for pancakes, about 375 degrees does a great job.
 This gives the pancakes that deep brown outside while cooking them to light and fluffy inside.
-If you’re making them homemade and use a lot of sugar in the batter, drop that temp to 350 because sugar will burn quickly.
+If you’re making them homemade and use a lot of sugar in the batter, drop that temp to 350 because the sugar will burn quickly.

 2. Best griddle temperature for French toast